Entropy contraction of the Gibbs sampler under log-concavity: Introduction

 \subsection{Related works}

-Due to its popularity across different scientific communities, the GS (also known as Glauber dynamics, heat-bath algorithm and coordinate hit-and-run) has received a lot of attention over the years.
+Due to its popularity across different scientific communities, the GS (also known as Glauber dynamics, heat-bath and coordinate hit-and-run algorithm) has received a lot of attention over the years.
 Here we briefly discuss some of the main lines of work on the topic, even if an exhaustive review is well beyond the scope of the section.

 Explicit results are available for specific and analytically tractable families of distributions, such as Gaussians \cite{amit1996convergence, roberts1997updating} or other fully conjugate exponential families \cite{D08}.
 In those cases, a full diagonalization and spectral analysis is possible using appropriate multivariate orthogonal polynomials, see e.g.\ \cite{khare2009rates}.
+We also mention the recent work \cite{caputo2024entropy}, which derives explicit tight bounds for the entropy contraction coefficient for a class of Gaussian measures.
 Other works have focused on specific problems arising in high-dimensional Bayesian statistics, e.g. hierarchical \citep{Q19, Y17,ascolani2024dimension} or regression \citep{Q22} models, possibly combining the analysis with random data-generating assumptions and statistical asymptotics.

 In general settings, the convergence speed of GS has been related to the so-called Dobrushin interdependence coefficients \citep{dobrushin1970prescribing}, see e.g.\ \cite{dyer2008dobrushin,wang2014convergence}.
 This approach builds upon a long line of work dealing with transport and log-Sobolev inequalities for Gibbs measures, see e.g.\ \cite{zegarlinski1992dobrushin} as well as Section 11 of the review \cite{gozlan2010transport} and the references therein.
-While useful in many respects, however, Dobrushin coefficients are hard to bound in practice and, to the best of our knowledge, no explicit and informative bounds for them are known for log-concave distributions.
+More recently, spectral independence \cite{anari2021spectral} and stochastic localization \citep{chen2025localization} techniques were successfully applied to bound GS mixing times for various discrete models, such as spin systems, see e.g.\ the review in \cite{caputo2023lecture}.
+However, we are not aware of successful application of such techniques to study GS targeting general log-concave distributions (see Remark \ref{rmk:prox_sampl} for some exceptions).

 Explicit results on coordinate-wise MCMC methods for log-concave distributions include \cite{tong2020mala}, who studies Metropolis-adjusted coordinate-wise MCMC methods for sparse dependence structures under strong conditions on the target potential (e.g.\ bounded derivatives) and \cite{ding2021random,ding2021underdamped}, who study coordinate-wise (unadjusted) Langevin Monte Carlo schemes.
 The latter works provide explicit bounds on mixing times in Wasserstein distance under log-concavity, which however have significantly worse dependence on both $d$, $\kappa$ and $\epsilon$ relative to \eqref{eq:main_intro}, arguably due to the presence of Euler-Maruyama discretization error, and lead to a computational complexity roughly similar to standard Langevin Monte Carlo, see e.g.\ \cite{ding2021langevin} for more discussion.